acccounttest/AntiTechnoMapProSandOfGold/README.md

 + Tested on SL up to **0.273**, the mode two screens permit it works always while in one screen you can appear as spec or player one second or another, the timing reside to hide the windows in the mode that check automatically the maps, uncheck spectator then release the windows the most out of the screen side right but mostly hidden, the window cannot be hidden FTM, but you can choose to really let positioned constantly the window to get the player list ready just stuck on the right side of the screen, that area all along the limit should never be occupied.
 Other lobbies certainly not, later.

-+ Support any engine or mods but not all maps(Since the according to string name of the map is not searched, the script use a pixel of the map outside boxes as much as possible FTM.)
++ Support any engine or mods but not all maps (Since the according to string name of the map is not searched, the script use a pixel of the map outside boxes as much as possible FTM).

 + Currently not supported:
 ---